 One of my #gardengoals for this year is to pick more flowers from the garden.
-Because there are actually lots of flowers growing there yet the bouquets I picked during the past year could be counted on the fingers of one hand.
+Even though there are actually lots of flowers growing there, the bouquets I picked during the past year could be counted on the fingers of one hand.
 There’s always so much to do that taking time to stroll through the garden with a pair of scissors feels like a superfluous luxury.
 And yes, flowers are a luxury but a comparatively innocent one.
 Plus why am I growing all these flowers anyway??

 So even though we were really busy this past weekend trying to balance building a greenhouse (yay!)